lazyfrosch/training-debian-packaging/docs/dev/source.md

 ### `watch`

-The watch file is a helper file for [uscan], to automatically check and download available versions of the software.
+The watch file is a helper file for [`uscan`], to automatically check and download available versions of the software.

 Debian uses this to check for new versions, but you can often use it to also download a tarball.

 ### Other files

-Other files can exist and vary in format, the are used by specify [debhelper] add-ons.
+Other files can exist and vary in format, the are used by a specify [`debhelper`] add-on.

 **Lab:** Browse the files of your package and find the following information: